RikGr/blog/_posts/2023-12-08-Use-Resource-Graph-queries-in-Azure-Alerts.md

 arg("").resources | where type == "microsoft.web/sites" | where properties.kind == "functionapp" | where properties.state != "Running"
 ```

-If you have other nice use cases, please let me know in the comments.
+If you have other nice use cases, please let me know in the comments!

 <script src="https://giscus.app/client.js"
         data-repo="RikGr/cloudwoud"